tanthinhdt/vietnamese-av-asr/README.md

 * `percent`: Percent of the split to train K-Means.

 ### 4. Get pseudo labels from K-Means model.
-Run the following command to create manifest for training, validation and test splits.
+Run the following command to obtain pseudo labels from K-Means model.
 ```
 python src/process_data.py \
     --process dump_label \